LMWNWeb/Bonfire/README.md

 ## Technical Requirements
 - A web server such as Apache, Nginx, Litespeed, etc.
-- PHP 4, 5, 7 or 8 (Bonfire works on PHP 4 and up.
-We'd recommend using the latest version of PHP for it's security and bugfix updates).
+- PHP 4.x, 5.x, 7.x or 8.x (We recommend using the latest version of PHP for it's security and bugfix updates).

 ## Supported HTTP Error Codes